-Funding in 2020/21
+Funding in 2021/22

-The income statement shows a loss for the year of DKK 3,4 million and the Company has lost above 50% of its registered share capital.
-Funding in 2021/22 is based on a cash flow forecast with positive cash flow from operations together with a continuation of the existing short-term funding facility provided by Jyske Bank.
-In addition, the funding in 2021/22 is based on the convertible bond loan of DKK 4,2 million, which was refinanced in December 2020 and the new loan is due 31 December 2023.
+The income statement shows a loss for the year of DKK 1,6 million and the Company has lost above 50% of its registered share capital.
+Funding in 2022/23 is based on a cash flow forecast with positive cash flow from operations together with a continuation of the existing short-term funding facility provided by Jyske Bank.
+In addition, the funding in 2022/23 is based on the convertible bond loan of DKK 4,2 million, which was refinanced in December 2020 and is due 31 December 2023.
 If the loan is repaid before 31 December 2023 the loan is repaid at a rate of 108.

-During 2020/21 Rovsing, Jyske Bank and EKF collaborated on a loan facility, guaranteed by EKF, to finance a major project for the customer Thales Alenia Space UK, which helps to secure the necessary working capital to handle several major projects at the same time.
-This collaboration will continue in 2021/22.
+During 2021/22 Rovsing, Jyske Bank and EKF collaborated on a loan facility, guaranteed by EKF, to finance a major project for the customer Thales Alenia Space UK, which helps to secure the necessary working capital to handle several major projects at the same time.
+This collaboration is expected to continue in 2022/23 on new incoming projects.

 Under the current rules for listed companies, Rovsing may issue new shares for up to 20% of the Company's existing share capital within a financial year.
 Within this framework, the size of a potential capital increase will be assessed relative to the immediate liquidity requirements.
 In recent years, the company has succeeded in raising temporary loans to supplement the credit line in Jyske Bank to cover the need for working capital when necessary.

 Based on this, the financial statement has been prepared based on a going concern assumption.